apparata/EntityTreeInspector/README.md

 # EntityTreeInspector

-A SwiftUI window that lets the user inspect a RealityKit entity tree.
+A SwiftUI window that lets the user inspect a snapshot of a RealityKit entity tree.

+To refresh the snapshot, use pull to refresh.

 ## License